New Communist Party of the Netherlands: History

+In December 2025, the party indicated that it would not participate in the 2026 Dutch municipal elections, because it could not find a suitable successor for Rinze Visser, councilor of De Fryske Marren, who did not stand for re-election due to health problems.

 Elections

-The NCPN has participated in elections to the Tweede Kamer, Provinciale Staten and gemeenteraden, but never in elections to the European Parliament.
+The NCPN has participated in elections to the House of Representatives, provincial councils, and municipal councils, but never in elections to the European Parliament.
 In the period between 1994 and 2002, the NCPN was part of the governing majority coalition in the municipality of Reiderland.